 In accordance with the German Co-Determination Act (MitbestG), the Supervisory Board of Mercedes-Benz Group AG consists of 20 members.
-Half of them are elected by the shareholders at the Annual General Meeting and half by the employees of the German companies of the Group.
-Shareholder representatives and employee representatives are by law equally bound to serve the interests of the Company.
+Half of them are elected by the shareholders at the General Meeting and half by the employees of the German companies of the Group.
+Shareholder representatives and employee representatives are by law equally bound to serve the interests of the company.

-Curricula vitae of the individual members of the Supervisory Board and their other mandates are published on the Internet at group.mercedes-benz.com/company/ corporate-governance/supervisory-board.
+Curricula vitae of the individual members of the Supervisory Board and their other mandates are published on the Internet at group.mercedes-benz.com/company/corporate-governance/supervisory-board.
 This information is also updated every year.

-The Supervisory Board shall be composed in such manner that its members as a whole are familiar with the industry in which the Company operates and have the knowledge, skills, and professional experience necessary for the proper performance of their duties.
-According to the German Act on the Equal Participation of Women and Men in Leadership Positions, the Supervisory Board of Mercedes-Benz Group AG must be composed of at least 30% women and at least 30% men.
+The Supervisory Board shall be composed in such manner that its members as a whole are familiar with the industry in which the company operates and have the knowledge, skills and professional experience necessary for the proper performance of their duties.
+In accordance with applicable law, the Supervisory Board of Mercedes-Benz Group AG must be composed of at least 30% women and at least 30% men.
 The specific details are presented in a separate section of this Declaration on Corporate Governance.

 In addition, the Supervisory Board has developed an overall profile of requirements for its own composition, which includes a competence profile and a diversity concept for the Board as a whole, including an age limit.
 The specific details of the overall profile of requirements are also summarized in a separate section of this Declaration on Corporate Governance.
-The proposals of the Supervisory Board for the election of shareholder representatives by the Annual General Meeting, for which the Nomination Committee submits recommendations, aim to fulfil the overall profile of requirements for the Supervisory Board as a whole.
+The proposals of the Supervisory Board for the election of shareholder representatives by the General Meeting, for which the Nomination Committee submits recommendations, aim to fulfil the overall profile of requirements for the Supervisory Board as a whole.